Moya/Moya/docs/Endpoints.md

 only specify the data returned.
 The Target-to-Endpoint mapping closure is where you can specify more details, which is useful for unit testing.

-Sample responses have one of two values:
+Sample responses have one of these values:

-- `NetworkError`, with an `NSError?` optional error type.
+- `.networkError(NSError)` when network failed to send the request, or failed to retrieve a response (eg a timeout).
-- `NetworkResponse`, with an `Int` status code and an `Data` returned data.
+- `.networkResponse(Int, Data)` where `Int` is a status code and `Data` is the returned data.
+- `.response(HTTPURLResponse, Data)` where `HTTPURLResponse` is the response and `Data` is the returned data.
+This one can be used to fully stub a response.

 ## Request Mapping